IndhujaB/M1_HOTEL_MANAGEMENT_SYSTEM/1_Requirements/README.md

 ## **Swot Analysis:**

 ### Strengths:
-a) Simple & Easy to Use.
+* Simple & Easy to Use.

-b) Capabilities
+* Capabilities

-c) Price,value and quality
+* Price,value and quality

-d) Advantages of prposition
+* Advantages of prposition

-e) Mobile Access.
+* Mobile Access.

 ### Weakness:
-a) GST  extra avalibility in online booking
+* GST  extra avalibility in online booking

-b) lack of in-room technology.
+* lack of in-room technology.

-c) Online Systems require high-speed internet connectivity.
+* Online Systems require high-speed internet connectivity.

-d) Risk of computer virus.
+* Risk of computer virus.

 ## Opportunities:
 This refers to things you could do to increase bookings, improve guest satisfaction scores, or boost your profits.
 Research about market trends and look to guest reviews for ideas of where you can open up new streams of revenue or reach new markets.